-- (1) Any person delegated Approval Authority pursuant to this Policy # 2 shall ensure that an approved budget exists for the proposed procurement and that such procurement does not violate any City policies or any applicable law.
-Any such procurement shall also satisfy any applicable audit requirements of the City. - (2) The following body and persons shall have the respective Approval Authority as set out below: - (i) Council must approve the funding for any procurement of a value of \$250,000 or greater. - (ii) City Manager must approve the funding for any procurement of a value of \$100,000 up to but not including \$250,000.
+- (1) Any person delegated Approval Authority pursuant to this Policy # 2 shall ensure that: - (a) an approved budget exists for the proposed procurement; or - (b) that for the period up until October 1, 2023, the proposed procurement for a replacement Vehicle or it associated equipment is in accordance with the Capital Pre-Approval Policy, as amended through Report FCS21103(a)/PW22081 and that such procurement does not violate any City policies or any applicable law.
+Any such procurement shall also satisfy any applicable audit requirements of the City.

+- (2) The following body and persons shall have the respective Approval Authority as set out below: - (i) Council must approve the funding for any procurement of a value of \$250,000 or greater. - (ii) City Manager must approve the funding for any procurement of a value of \$100,000 up to but not including \$250,000.
 The City Manager may sub-delegate such Approval Authority to his/her staff, who are referred to as an Authorized Delegate in the table below, at the procurement values he/she deems appropriate.
 Staff who have been further delegated Approval Authority from the City Manager to approve procurements shall have no authority to delegate this Approval Authority to any other person.
 The City Manager may also exercise the Approval Authority of a General Manager. - (iii) General Managers are authorized to approve the funding for procurements of a value up to but not including \$100,000, save and except for Policy #9 Consulting and Professional Services and in an Emergency wherein Policy # 10 Emergency Procurements shall apply.